Roadirsh/challenges-planet/README.md

 #### **== Introduction ==**

-In this project, you will find two subject.
+In this project, you will find two subjects.
 - Home made framework
 - App for Challenges Planet

 > Challenges Planet is a platform of comparison of students and companies to find partnerships within sporting great events.
-It allow u to find some sponsor for yours events or find student to sponsorise.
+It allows you to find some sponsor for yours events or find student to sponsorize.

-Functionality:
+Functionalities:
 * CoreController/ redirection
 * CoreController/ page 404 loading
 * CoreModel/ coreTableAll